 In fact, interruptions make you experience more stress, workload and frustration, even if you finish the tasks as fast as being uninterrupted.

-Some pages like the muse (who tend to rewrite other articles and end up quoting lifehacker) wrongfully quote a study by the University of California Irvine, saying it takes 20minutes to get back into a task after an interruption.
-The study, however, finds that that people finished their tasks about as fast as if they would without interruption.
+Some pages such as lifehacker wrongfully quote a study by the University of California Irvine, saying it takes 20minutes to get back into a task after an interruption.
+The study, if your read it, finds that that people finished their tasks about as fast as if they would without interruption.
+Here's what it says:

 Fortunately, simple measures help us maintain focus and plan for these interruptions as far as possible - because we cannot prevent them.
 The underlying approach is to schedule blocks for work and blocks for breaks.